Salsola kali: Noxious Weed, Nibble & Green

 Some 117 years after Dewey’s Salsola report the current and perpetually out-of-date USDA distribution map shows Salsola to be in coastal areas only.
 However, it has been reported throughout the United States and Canada, particularly in dry and or salty areas including along northern (salted) roads, along fences/gullies in the plains states, and southwest deserts.
 Millions are spent each to get rid of it especially along highway right-of-ways.
 It can rapidly take over open land via up to 200,000 seeds per plant, the wind, and …yeph… the trains.

 If your Tumbleweed is a Salsola but not the kali, you will need to verify its edibility with a local expert.
 Elias and Dykeman (2008) say related species in the desert southwest of the United States are edible.
 This is where botanists let foragers down.
 They can’t quite decide if there is one species of Salsola ( the kali ) and a lot of varieties of that one species, or, if there are several species of Salsola.
 (Note: Edibility is usually not on the botanical radar either.)
 If that’s not bad enough then one botanist thinks he can improve upon the name so we get different names for the same plant, or plants, or variety, or varieties.
 That turns it all into a linguistic morass meaning it’s tough to figure out if the plant you are looking is the plant they are talking about.
 Again, all the more reason to check with a local expert.
 You don’t need to know the name but you do need to know if it is edible….
 Let me put it this way…. whatever the name is the one that grows on the sandy beach due east of me IS edible.
 Which species is it?
 Probably Salsola kali var. pontica.
-Two other Salsola that are known to be edible are S. australis, S. komarovi and S. soda.
+Three other Salsola that are known to be edible are S. australis, S. komarovi and S. soda.

 Globally, Salsola kali et al is found in Afghanistan, Argentina, Canada, Chile, China, Egypt, Greece, Hawaii, Hungary, Indonesia, Iran, Italy, Japan, Lebanon, Mexico, Morocco, Norway, New Zealand, Pakistan, Poland, South Africa, Turkey, Western Siberia and Russia, where it is native to the southlands.
 In fact, more than a century ago Russia had to give up several development projects because the Salsola kali just plain got in the way.